 Once our residents get sober, they need a good job.
 Maybe they want a whole new career.
 Work can be more than just a way to pay the bills.
 The right career can provide meaning and purpose.
 NLB’s job training and our network of supporters means 100% of our men find full-time jobs by the time they graduate.

 Family Reconciliation is a process, not a one-time event.
-That’s why weekly Family Recovery meetings, monthly workshops and family therapy are designed to support our residents and their loved ones navigate forgiveness, acceptance, boundaries, and restoration.
+Weekly Family Recovery meetings, monthly workshops and family therapy are designed to support our residents and their loved ones as they navigate forgiveness, acceptance, boundaries, and restoration.

 REGENERATION VS. REHABILITATION